 Cinnamon roll batter

-- Combine melted butter, cinnamon and sugar.
-Drop spoonfuls of the cinnamon filling over the entire top of the cheesecake making sure not to get too close to the sides.
-If you get too close to the sides, the filling could bubble out and burn when baking.
+- Drop spoonfuls of the cinnamon filling over the entire top of the cheesecake making sure not to get too close to the edges.
+If you get too close to the edge, the filling could bubble out and burn when baking.
 Swirl the filling around with a toothpick or a knife.

 Creme cheese frosting